-In the year 2019, the Company appoints Nomination, Remuneration and Corporate Governance Committee ("the Committee") this Committee has performed its duties in nomination, remuneration and corporate governance of the Company.
+In the year 2020, the Company appoints Nomination, Remuneration and Corporate Governance Committee ("the Committee") this Committee has performed its duties in nomination, remuneration and corporate governance of the Company.
 The Committee comprise 3 independence directors.
+Ms. Sasitorn Wongvilai is the Chairman of the Committee, Mr. Asdakorn Limitpiti and Mr. Sayan Satangmongkol are Director of the Committee.

 The Committee has performed its duties as assigned by the Board of Director.
-In the year 2019, there are altogether 6 meetings.
+In the year 2020, there are altogether 2 meetings.
 Joint meetings were also held with the Company's Managing Director and the management of the Company to access information that will support the Committee in the consideration of the issues under its responsibility.
 The results of the Committee's meetings are reported regularly to the Board of Director.
-The Committee's significant undertakings in 2019 are detailed below:
+The Committee's significant undertakings in 2020 are detailed below: